SUNSET-Sejong-University/roastivator/README.md

 Found a bug or want to add more roasting algorithms?
 Pull requests welcome!

+## 📜 Credits
+Designed and Developed by Azizbek Arzikulov, and Prithwis Das

 ## 📄 License

 MIT License - Feel free to roast responsibly.